Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Identify the normal resistance values for the ignition coil

 By following the guidelines outlined in the vehicle manual, you can ensure that you are testing the ignition coil correctly and accurately interpreting the results.
-Consulting the manual can also help you determine when it’s time to replace the ignition coil based on the test findings.
+Consulting the manual can also help you determine when it’s time to the ignition coil based on the test findings.

 When to Replace Ignition Coil